 If you want to get anything done at the local level, you are best to start with the New Bedford City Council.
 In 2011, I wrote an article detailing their responsibilities and is a good starting point in understanding their function.
 There are six Ward City Council Members who represent specific geographical areas and five “at-large” City Council members who each represent New Bedford as a whole.
 In general, the City Council sets the city budget, confirms all mayoral appointments and legislate all laws/ordinances to govern the City.
 When it comes to money, job appointments and laws, they are the responsible players.
 They meet the first Thursday of each month at 7 p.m. to formally get things done.
-To find out your ward, head over to the official City Council page and click on the Ward Map tab.
+To find out your ward, head over to the official City Council page.
 Here’s the list of City Councilors and their contact information.

 When dealing with state issues, New Bedford has three main representatives; two state representatives, Antonio F.D.
 Cabral and Robert M. Koczera and one state senator, Mark C. Montigny.
 Much like the New Bedford City Council, the representatives represent a portion of New Bedford; Robert M. Koczera represents New Bedford Ward’s 1, 2 and 3, and Antonio F.D.
 Cabral represents Wards 4, 5 and 6.
 Senator Montigny represents New Bedford and the towns of Acushnet, Dartmouth, Fairhaven and Mattapoisett.
 I’d recommend starting with your representative first, then moving on to Senator Montigny.
 Here’s their contact information.